sourav-cse-dev/angular-profile-card/README.md

 # Profile Card App

 - This is a simple profile card application.
-- This application have two sections, first (Profile Card) section will be dynamically updated, and in second (Update Profile) section user will give inputs.
+- This application has two sections, first (Profile Card) section will be dynamically updated, and in second (Update Profile) section user will give inputs.
-- Initially the everything will be blank, when the user write name, age and description field, immediately it will be displayed in the Profile Card section.
+- Initially everything will be blank, when the user write his/her name, age and description in input fields, immediately it will be displayed in the Profile Card section.
 - This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.5.

 ## Project Images